 6. Apply for a Business License

-Prior to making an application for a business license a Tax Clearance Certificate for the business has to obtained from the Tanzania Revenue Authority.
+Before making an application for a business license a Tax Clearance Certificate for the business has to be obtained from the Tanzania Revenue Authority.

 Depending on which industry/sector, your business is intending to operate, it will have to apply for a business license from the relevant authority such as the Trade office in District, Municipal, City and the Ministry of Industry, Trade and Investment, depending on the type of business the company has intended to run.